Posts:

 Cuenca tourists and expats are becoming younger, more European, two studies show

-According to two university studies, tourists visiting Cuenca are younger and more European than they were five years ago.
+According to two university studies, foreign tourists visiting Cuenca are younger and more European than they were ten years ago.
 One of the studies found that newer expats also reflect the demographic trend.

 Tourism is increasing in Cuenca and trend is expected to continue.

 A study by the University of Cuenca Faculty of Economics shows that tourism numbers continue to rise in Cuenca and the trend is expected to continue.
 “Even among Ecuadorian tourists, the numbers tell the same story,” says Rodrigo Mendieta, dean of the economics faculty.
-“Foreign tourism continues to grow at a rate of about 10 percent to 12 percent annually, which is quite impressive.”
+“Foreign tourism is growing at a rate of about 10 percent to 12 percent annually, which is quite impressive.”

 The majority of foreign tourists are between the ages of 20 and 35, are unmarried, traveling alone or in couples and have high levels of education, the University of Cuenca study showed.
 This is change from a survey five years ago, which indicated that most tourists were between the ages of 30 and 55.
 Foreigners stay for an average of three days and spend $75 per day for hotel and meals, the study said.

 A University of Azuay study looked at trends of incoming foreign residents as well as tourists.
 “We find that both international tourists and new foreign residents are getting younger,” the study, produced by the tourism department, reported.
-“From 2008 to 2013, incoming foreign residents were primarily retirees from the U.S. and other English-speaking countries.
-While many of the new foreign residents are still English-speaking retirees, the trend is toward younger people, including families, and non-North Americans.”
+“From 2009 to 2016, incoming foreign residents were primarily retirees from the U.S. and other English-speaking countries.
+While many of the new foreign residents are still English-speaking retirees, the trend is toward younger people, including families, and non-North Americans.
+This trend has accelerated following the Covid-19 pandemic.”

 CuencaHighLife